-- 57 dated 1860, titled on spine 'British Museum [and] Bodleian Extracts', but apparently other libraries and the State Paper Office are included; notes on Matthew Henry, John Biddle, Paul Best etc., with some transcripts of their letters; a transcript of Joseph Hunter's article on Peak District Dissent; a transcript of correspondence of John Knowles from the Calendar of State Papers 1664-5; notes on Daniel Jones; notes on the Penn-Hedworth controversy. - 58 is a volume with printed pages headed by the names of counties and then sub-divided under the names of towns with a few entries in manuscript apparently of the names of martyrs (with references to Foxe). - 59 is an index volume (with many blank pages); on one flyleaf is written 'List of single Sermons Tracts &c (bound in Volumes exceeding 100)'; on the next flyleaf is written (very faintly) 'Index (apparently) of Men & Books (Nonconformist) & references'.
-The first part is an alphabetical thumb index of people's names; this is followed by an index of books, sermons and persons (this continues to letter 2, which is blank); a few pages of accounts are intermingled with this in its early part.
+- dated 1860, titled on spine 'British Museum [and] Bodleian Extracts', but apparently other libraries and the State Paper Office are included; notes on Matthew Henry, John Biddle, Paul Best etc., with some transcripts of their letters; a transcript of Joseph Hunter's article on Peak District Dissent; a transcript of correspondence of John Knowles from the Calendar of State Papers 1664-5; notes on Daniel Jones; notes on the Penn-Hedworth controversy. - is a volume with printed pages headed by the names of counties and then sub-divided under the names of towns with a few entries in manuscript apparently of the names of martyrs (with references to Foxe). - is an index volume (with many blank pages); on one flyleaf is written 'List of single Sermons Tracts &c (bound in Volumes exceeding 100)'; on the next flyleaf is written (very faintly) 'Index (apparently) of Men & Books (Nonconformist) & references'.
+The first part is an alphabetical thumb index of people's names; this is followed by an index of books, sermons and persons (this continues to letter 2, which is blank); a few pages of accounts are intermingled with this in its early part. - An autograph book brought by the library Sept 2005 for £170 from a dealer.
+Contains the autographs of some significant Unitarians such as John Taylor, Francis Rankine and John Reynell Wreford.